zhenyiizhang/DECENT/README.md

 conda env create -f environment.yml
 ```

 - In MAC OS, there's an issue with installing pysam-related packages.
-Below is alternative way to install in the conda environment:
+Below is an alternative way to install in the conda environment:
 ```bash
 conda env create -f environment_mac.yml conda activate DECENT